brp-labs/rest-api/README.md

 <h3>How to use the REST API with e.g. Postman API Platform</h3>

 <b>CREATE:</b> Use HTTP method POST to create a new post in the database.<br/>
-    Submit body in JSON format with at leats the required keys (username, email):<br/>
+    Submit body in JSON format with at leats the required keys (see below):<br/>
       <i>e.g.</i> <code>{ "username": "John Doe", "email": "john&#64;<!-- -->doe&#46;com", "entity": "Business Intelligence" }</code><br/>
 <br/>
 <b>READ:</b> Use HTTP method GET to read or search for a post in the database.
 Response is returned in JSON format.<br/>